Industry Adoption Scenarios for Authoritative Data Stores using the ISDA Common Domain Model: Industry Problems

-\begin{itemize} \item {\em Inconsistent processes}: Over time, each financial institution has separately developed a large number of complex post-trade business processes to support functions that are essentially the same both within asset classes and also across asset classes \cite{isda-future-of-derivatives}.
-The resulting variation across the industry in processing business logic and lifecycle events has introduced significant inefficiencies and increased the risk of errors requiring remediation.
+\begin{itemize} \item {\em Inconsistent processes.} Over time, each financial institution has separately developed a large number of complex post-trade business processes to support functions that are essentially the same both within and across asset classes \cite{isda-future-of-derivatives}.
+The resulting variation across the industry in processing business logic and life-cycle events has introduced significant inefficiencies and increased the risk of errors requiring remediation.

-\item {\em Inconsistent data}: Over time, each financial institution has separately enriched trade data and reference data with custom fields and values to incorporate the additional information required by their custom processes.
-The resulting variation across the industry in both data formats and data values has, similar to the variation in business processes, introduced significant inefficiencies and increased the risk of errors requiring remediation.
+\item {\em Inconsistent data.} Over time, each financial institution has separately enriched trade data and reference data with custom fields and values to incorporate the additional information required by their custom processes.
+The resulting variation across the industry in both data formats and data values has, similarly to the variation in business processes, introduced significant inefficiencies and increased the risk of errors requiring remediation.

-\item {\em Duplicated data}: Trade data is stored in multiple entities across the industry, for example at each of the counterparties and at a central counterparty (CCP).
-In addition, partly as a side-effect of satisfying additional requirements over many years, changes to existing infrastructure have sometimes included storing trade data in multiple locations within each entity.
+\item {\em Duplicated data.} Trade data is stored in multiple entities across the industry, eg, at each of the counterparties and at a central counterparty (CCP).
+In addition, partly as a side effect of satisfying additional requirements over many years, changes to existing infrastructure have sometimes included storing trade data in multiple locations within each entity.
 Such data duplication across the industry clearly introduces inefficiencies. \end{itemize}

-Therefore, there is a perfect storm of industry inefficiency in post-trade processing, fueled by duplicated inconsistent processes operating on duplicated trade data in inconsistent data formats.
-One result of this situation is that, every time there is a lifecycle event, each of the copies of the trade may need to be updated and then reconciled with each other \cite{isda-quaterly}.
+Therefore, there is a perfect storm of industry inefficiency in post-trade processing, fueled by duplicated, inconsistent processes operating on duplicated trade data in inconsistent data formats.
+One result of this situation is that, every time there is a life-cycle event, each of the copies of the trade may need to be updated and then reconciled with each other \cite{isda-quaterly}.
 However, there are potential industry solutions to these industry problems and the next section discusses a promising way forward.